MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Conclusion

 \section{Conclusion}

-In this paper, we first proposed the PRE and APRE, which considers both the reconstruction bias and judgment uncertainty of AE's result.
-PRE improved AE's learning ability and APRE further promoted AE's performance on OD tasks.
-We also proposed the MSS method, which increases AE's robustness when some outliers are reconstructed well unexpectedly.
+In this paper, the issue of unexpected reconstruction was mitigated by two novel strategies.
+First, the overconfident issue and the role of aleatoric uncertainty for AE-based OD were analyzed.
+The analysis supported usage of NLL to train AE, and WNLL for outlier scoring.
+Several recommendations were provided for application of NLL and WNLL for various OD scenarios.
+Second, the MSS method was proposed to reduce the false inliers judged by the AE-based OD methods, by introducing the information of the local relationship.

 The experimental results on 32 real-world OD datasets showed that the proposed methods significantly improved AE's performance on OD.
-Specifically, APRE was quite effective and flexible when adapting to different OD applications, and the proposed MSS method could be effectively applied to other AE-based OD methods.
+Specifically, WNLL was quite effective and flexible when adapting to different OD applications, and the proposed MSS method could be effectively applied to other AE-based OD methods.
 Furthermore, MSS-PAE, which was the combination of the proposed two methods, performed best among all baselines.
-Therefore, we recommend to use the proposed APRE and MSS simultaneously to get the best performance in practice.
+Therefore, the experiments supported the use of the proposed WNLL and MSS simultaneously to get the best performance in practice.
 We believe that the MSS method can be used as a general plugin for most AE-based OD methods.
-PRE or APRE may also be applied to improve the performance of other AE-based methods, which was not evaluated in this paper but can be validated in the future work.
+In addition, NLL and WNLL may also be applied to improve the performance of other AE-based methods, and can be integrated with other loss functions, which were not evaluated in this paper but can be validated in the future research.